hyundai-robotics/doc-hrscript/book.md

 # 7 enet module : Ethernet TCP/UDP communication

-Using the Hi6 controller's user ethernet port, You can send and receive strings or binary data over Ethernet TCP or UDP communication with an external devices.
+Using the ${cont_model} controller's user ethernet port, You can send and receive strings or binary data over Ethernet TCP or UDP communication with an external devices.

 The enet module can create two objects, ENet and BBuf.
 ENet provides an Ethernet socket interface, and BBuf is used to communicate binary data.